 In February 2015, the Vancouver Park Board adopted a new policy for urban agriculture to better reflect agricultural activities now taking place in urban parks.

-The policy replaces the Park Board's Community Gardens Policy from 2005, and applies to existing and new food-focused projects like community gardens in Vancouver parks.
+The policy replaces the Park Board's Community Gardens Policy from 2005, and applies to food-focused projects like community gardens in Vancouver parks.

 Read the policy

 - An expanded definition of the policy for agriculture project that covers:

 - Educational-, arts-, and culturally-focused gardening

 - Fruit and nut trees